rolandkoerner/quote.fm-API-wrapper/readme.md

 Usage
 -----

-The classes in `de.rolandkoerner.quotefmapi.entities` are the cornerstone of the wrapper.
+You can use the classes in `de.rolandkoerner.quotefmapi.entities`, called entities.
 Just use their static methods to recieve the data accordingly.

 For recieving a list of the newest articles in english posted on quote.fm, call `Article.list("en","time")`.